-Parents are asked to provide a snack and beverage for their child each day.
-(For those attending extended day, lunch and a second beverage are needed as well, packed in a separate bag.)
+Parents are asked to provide a snack and water bottle for their child each day.
 Please send snack or lunch in a labeled lunch box or bag.
-Foods that need to be kept cold should be sent in an insulated lunch bag with a frozen gel pack or a frozen juice box.
-Food that your child prefers warm, should be heated at home and sent to school in a thermal container.
-We do not have the ability to individually heat student lunches at school.
-Please refrain from sending in "sweets" (candy, soda, cake) as part of the snack.
-Some suggestions of foods you might provide include: crackers and cheese, cut up fruits, raw vegetables, bagel and cream cheese, muffins or breads, yogurt, milk, juice.
-The teacher has additional snacks on hand if children need it.
-Please note: In the event that a child in the group has a lifethreatening allergy, some foods might need to be restricted.
+Children who attend Extended Day will also need a lunch.
+Foods that need to be kept cold should be sent in an insulated lunch bag with an ice pack.
+If you prefer to send hot food, please use a thermos as we do not have the ability to heat student lunches at school.
+Please refrain from sending in sweets such as candy as part of your child's snack.
+Some suggestions of foods you might provide include: crackers and cheese, fruits, vegetables, etc. Please note: In the event that a child in the group has a life-threatening allergy, some foods might need to be restricted.
+You will receive further information regarding food policies when Public Schools of Brookline distributes the district wellness policy.